CARMinesDouai/PhaROS2-Docker/Installation Guide/installationsTutorial.md

 $ sudo apt-get install docker-ce
 ```

-These are the commands to configure the docker proxy if needed, of course **change "A.B.C.D:PORT" to your http proxy**
+These are the commands to configure the docker proxy if needed, of course **change `A.B.C.D:PORT` to your http proxy**
 ```bash
 $ sudo mkdir -p /etc/systemd/system/docker.service.d
 $ sudo su